dm-io dot

 Auto Industry

-No factory warranty lasts forever, of course: Although many manufacturers offer extended warranties, even lengthened factory coverage will only typically last between 120,000 to 125,000 miles.
-Only a rare few last as long as 150,000 miles.
+Although many manufacturers offer extended warranties, even lengthened factory coverage will typically only last between 120,000 and 125,000 miles.
+Only the rare car warranty expires after 150,000 miles.

 Costs that Are Not Covered After Your Warranty Expires

-If, for example, your A/C compressor dies while under warranty, you can take your car to an authorized shop or dealer and have it fixed at no cost to you.
+If, for example, your A/C compressor dies while under warranty, you can likely take your car to an authorized shop or dealer and have it fixed at no cost to you.
 After your car warranty expires, those repairs would come out of pocket, ranging anywhere from a few hundred to thousands of dollars, depending on your type of car.

-Vehicle service contracts are sometimes referred to as “extended warranties,” but only manufacturers legitimately offer (extended) warranties.
-Third parties only ever offer vehicle service contracts.
-The reason “extended warranties” is used as a catch-all term is that they effectively operate the same way, but you’ll want to wait until you’re as close to the end of your factory warranty as possible to purchase a service contract.
+The reason “extended warranties” is used as a catch-all term is that they effectively operate the same way, but you’ll want to wait until your car warranty is about to expire to purchase a service contract.
 Otherwise, it can overlap with your factory warranty and leave you with double coverage for the same parts or services, which only wastes your money.

 Tips for Finding Coverage that Works for You